mizma/SlimDash/README.md

       and copy the keyboard sources from this repo (until the keyboard is merged upstream) to build.

-### TODOs

-* Open PR to qmk-firmware and vial-qmk repos.
-  * check if vial-qmk PR should wait for upstream RGB related changes to land?

 ## Acknowlegements

 * [ErgoDash by omkbd](https://github.com/omkbd/ErgoDash)